You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Illustrative example of a qPCR or RT-qPCR chart with the six main elements labeled.

 Figure 1.
-Illustrative example of a qPCR or RT-qPCR chart with the six main elements labeled.
+Example of a qPCR or RT-qPCR chart with the six main elements labeled.

 When reviewing articles about qPCR data analysis, one common thing we have discovered is that the qPCR chart is not explained in detail.